qianghaowork/cut_api/README.md

 Environment

 Python3.5.2 with OpenCV 3.0.0 on OSX 2.6 GHz Intel Core i7 and 16GB DDR3

-Virtualenv install tornado, pydrive etc.
+Virtualenv install tornado, pydrive packages etc.

 There are 97 images on shared folder.

 Pydrive doesn't support python3 if installed through pip and auth.py needs to updated.

 Some functions from OpenCV encountered problems with Threadpool multithread execution.
 Use substitution functions or lock.

 How to run it?